nginxinc/ngxinfo/README.md

 ## ToDos

-- What is the provenance of the NGINX software on the system?
-- Create temp-files in /tmp/ directory.
-- Remove Networkconfiguration (Open-Ports)
 - More NGINX Version Information (source branch, release date)
-- Find nginx binary if not available system wide.
 - Calculate an Upgrade-Score based on different information(Operating system, unknown directives and / or modules)
 - Scanning a `nginx -T` output and print a report.
 - Handle runtime information from /proc/PID/cmdline instead of `nginx -V`
-- Printing CVE long text description
 - Detect unsupported builds and modules (dynamic and static)